Erichollman96/SimpleCurrencyConverter/README.md

 - Fetches live exchange rates from a free API.
 - Swap currencies with a single click.
 - Displays the exchange rate and the last updated timestamp.
-- Simple, clean, and responsive Tkinter-based interface.
+- Simple, clean, and responsive interface.

 ## Screenshots